Lagan Canal: History

 In 1768, the engineer Robert Whitworth, who by this time was James Brindley's chief surveyor and draughtsman, was asked to assess the project.
 He reported that the river section was not suitable for navigation, and should be replaced by a canal, for which he suggested two routes and a cost of £22,000, and that beyond Sprucefield the navigation should be constructed as a canal, either on the north bank of the Lagan, or on the south, which would involve building an aqueduct at Spencer's Bridge to cross the river.
-Although attempts were made to raise the necessary finance, and two acts of Parliament were obtained in 1772 and 1774, to give additional powers to local commissioners, no real progress was made, and in 1779, the 'Company of Undertakers of the Lagan Navigation' was formed.
+Although attempts were made to raise the necessary finance, and two acts of Parliament were obtained, the Lagan Navigation Act 1771 (11 & 12 Geo.
+3. c.
+26 (I)), and the Lagan Navigation Act 1773 (13 & 14 Geo.
+3. c.
+12 (I)), to give additional powers to local commissioners, no real progress was made, and in 1779, the 'Company of Undertakers of the Lagan Navigation' was formed.
 The Marquess of Donegall was the chief shareholder, and most other members were either landed gentry or drawn from the nobility, and so had considerable financial resources.

 In June 1782, Richard Owen, who had worked on the construction of the Leeds and Liverpool Canal for ten years agreed to oversee the project for four years.
 The company had insufficient capital to build a new canal below Lisburn, nor to fund the northern route to Lough Neagh, and so construction started on the southern route.
 The four Union Locks raised boats from the river to a summit level, which followed a course due west, and then turned to the north west to cross the Lagan.
 The aqueduct cost £3,000 and took nearly three years to build.
 Progress was much slower than expected, but Aghalee was reached in March 1792, ten years after Owen began work.
 Initially, goods were transferred between the canal and the shore of the lough by road, for the final connection was not completed until December 1793.
 The Marquess of Donegall opened the canal on 1 January 1794, by travelling from Owen's house at Moira to Lough Neagh by boat.
 He had funded most of the £62,000 cost himself.
 The summit level was 11 mi long, with a flight of 10 locks, each 70 by 16 ft at Aghalee, and four at Sprucefield.